General2096/Sprinboard/Bitcoin/README.md

 Prophet must first be installed.
 In my case with Python: `pip install pystan==2.19.1.1` and `pip install prophet`.

-Without perform any type of tuning, how would the model see the current data?
+Without performing any type of tuning, how would the model see the current data?
 Initial processing and training was conducted on the first 6 years, testing the final year of the dataset.
 The black dots represent a specific date, the shaded blue represent the upper and lower uncertainty, and the blue line represents the prediction.

 ![image](https://github.com/General2096/Springboard/blob/main/Capstone%20Project/Images/Preprocessing%20Final%20Year.png)